pywinrt/pywinrt/docs/types.rst

 .. note:: WinRT async methods look like Python coroutines (methods defined with
     ``async def``) but they are not.
-This means they do not return a :class:`coroutine <collections.abc.Coroutine>` object and therefore cannot
+This means they do not return a :class:`~collections.abc.Coroutine` object and therefore cannot be
-    be used with methods like :func:`asyncio.create_task`.
-They are only :class:`Awaitable <collections.abc.Awaitable>` objects.
+    used with methods like :func:`asyncio.create_task`.
+They are only :class:`~collections.abc.Awaitable` objects.

 If you are using ``asyncio``, then you can use the ``await`` keyword to wait for the result of async WinRT methods::